 May 5, 2019

-- To the Anime Video Archive I've upgraded the following anime from DVD quality to Bluray quality: Demon City Shinjuku, Wicked City, Robot Carnival, Neo Tokyo, and Millennium Actress.
+- To the Anime Video Archive I've upgraded the following anime from DVD quality to Bluray quality: Demon City Shinjuku, Wicked City, Robot Carnival, and Neo Tokyo.
 Also, I found better quality versions of Twilight of the Dark Master and the Fire Emblem OVA (subtitled versions only).

 - To Video Game Emulation for Newbies I've added a tutorial for Dolphin, the #1 emulator for Nintendo GameCube and Wii.
 Also, I corrected the Chromebook portion of the Android emulation tutorial: yes, it is possible to use gamepads with video game emulators on a Chromebook.